solana-labs/solana/rfcs/0011-entry-tree.md

      b. tick height: the tick_height at which this vote was cast
      c. lockout period: how long a chain must be observed to be in the ledger to be able to be chained below this vote

-Replicate_stage (TODO better name) uses ledger APIs to find the longest chain of entries it can hang off a previous vote.
+Replicate_stage (TODO better name) uses EntryTreer APIs to find the longest chain of entries it can hang off a previous vote.
 If that chain of entries does not hang off the latest vote, the replicate stage rolls back the bank to that vote and replays the chain from there.

-### Culling
+### Pruning EntryTree

-Once ledger entries are old enough, representing the possible forks becomes less useful, perhaps even problematic for replay upon restart.
-Once a validator's votes have reached max lockout, however, any ledger contents that are not on the PoH chain voted for can be expunged.
+Once EntryTree entries are old enough, representing all the possible forks becomes less useful, perhaps even problematic for replay upon restart.
+Once a validator's votes have reached max lockout, however, any EntryTree contents that are not on the PoH chain for that vote for can be pruned, expunged.

 Replicator nodes will be responsible for storing really old ledger contents, and validators need only persist their bank periodically.